isomerpages/moe-taonan/_partners/For Parents/Admin & Finance.md

 |  |  360 | 361 | 360 | 360 | 360 |
 |  | (12 Primary 1 classes) | (12 Primary 1 classes) | (12 Primary 1 classes) | (12 Primary 1 classes) | (12 Primary 1 classes) |
 | | | | | | |

+#### <a name="ParentVolunteering"></a>Parent Volunteering

+Tao Nan School does not recruit parent volunteers under Phase 2B of the Primary 1 (P1) Registration Exercise due to the immense support received from our Parent Support Group, Tao Nan Alumni Association, and the Singapore Hokkien Huay Kuan for our various school activities &amp; programmes.

+Please refer to MOE’s website at&nbsp;[https://www.moe.gov.sg/primary/p1-registration](https://www.moe.gov.sg/primary/p1-registration)&nbsp;for more information on P1 registration and the eligibility criteria for the different phases.